 Another potential benefit to an Irrevocable Trust is you can use it to avoid personal capital gains based on the value of the estate.
 From a tax perspective, the Trust is its own entity with its own Tax ID number.
 An Irrevocable Trust may be used to reduce personal income and capital gains taxes by shifting those to the Trust and away from you.
 However, taxes on an Irrevocable Trusts can be complex and could even be higher than your personal tax rate.

-Other common types of Trusts
+Other Common Types of Trusts

 There are many other types of trusts in addition to the two we’ve discussed here.
 Each has its own nuances, benefits and disadvantages, so it’s important to thoroughly understand them before deciding which is best for your needs.

-A-B Trust – Irrevocable Joint Trusts made by spouses that will divide into two Trusts once the first spouse passes.
+A-B Trust: Irrevocable Joint Trusts made by spouses that will divide into two Trusts once the first spouse passes.
 Often used to minimize estate taxes.

-Testamentary Trust – A Trust made within a Will, where the Will instructs how the Trust should be established after you pass.
+Testamentary Trust: A Trust made within a Will, where the Will instructs how the Trust should be established after you pass.

-Life Insurance Trust – An Irrevocable Trust that will hold life insurance proceeds after you pass.
+Life Insurance Trust: An Irrevocable Trust that will hold life insurance proceeds after you pass.
 Can be used to bring down the value of an estate as a means to reduce taxes.

-Charitable Trust – Trusts that donate some or all of your estate to the charity you identify.
+Charitable Trust: Trusts that donate some or all of your estate to the charity you identify.
 Can be structured to pay the charity first and then the balance to your loved ones, or the other way around.

 Nobody wants to face the tough decisions that come along with Estate Planning, but doing so now means things will be a lot easier on those you love when the time comes.
-Getting a trust-based Estate Plan is the only way you can ensure your affairs are in order and that your wishes will be not only known, they’ll be honored.
+Getting a Trust is the only way you can ensure your affairs are in order and that your wishes will be not only known, they’ll be honored.
 Reach out to Trust & Will today to learn more about how you can create a comprehensive, complete, concrete Trust as part of your Estate Plan.
 It’s the beginning of the legacy you’ll one day leave behind.